RafaelPereira014/API_escolas_a-ores/README.md

 # API Edu - Management API

-This project provides an API for managing EDU data, allowing clients to fetch  information about Educational.
+This project provides an API for managing data, allowing clients to fetch  information about **edu.azores**.
 Currently, the API includes an endpoint to retrieve a list of schools.

 ## Introduction

-API Edu is a web-based project that offers a backend API to manage Educational data.
-It is designed to provide an easy-to-use interface for managing and retrieving educational information through RESTful API calls.
+API Edu is a web-based project that offers a backend API to manage educational data.
+It is designed to provide an easy-to-use interface for managing and retrieving information through RESTful API calls.
 The API requires an API key for authentication, ensuring that only authorized users can access the data.

 ## Technologies Used